Offering a portrait to the National Portrait Gallery

 Making an offer

-Offers are handled by the Acquisitions Registrar, Juliet Simpson, contactable at email@example.com.
+Offers are handled by the Acquisitions Registrar, Juliet French, contactable at firstname.lastname@example.org.
 Those making an offer should supply as full details as possible of the subject of the portrait, the artist, the size and medium, details of any inscriptions or documentation, information about the circumstances surrounding the portrait's creation if available, especially whether it was done from the life, and information on its history and current location.
 In the first instance, an image of the work is helpful.
 We need to know whether the portrait is being offered as a gift or a purchase.
 As to lending a portrait, while we are glad to receive offers, our approach is highly selective, only accepting a very few portraits of outstanding significance, since to display a loan we would need to take down a portrait already on show.

 Gallery curators are responsible for particular parts of the collection by century and also by portrait type such as photographs or engravings.
 They are listed on the Staff List and may be consulted informally about a relevant offer.